Farmers Market Nutrition Program

 • Georgia Senior Farmers Market Nutrition Program

-Senior farmers markets are held each year, beginning May 1 and ending September 30, at participating Area Agencies on Aging across the state.
-Benefits are issued to Senior participants one time per season on a first-come, first-served basis.
+Senior farmers markets are held each year during the farmers market season, May 1 through October 15.
+Benefits are issued through participating Area Agencies on Aging across the state to Senior participants one time per season on a first-come, first-served basis.
 To be eligible for Senior FMNP program benefits, you must:

 • Be a Georgia resident;